g0v-data/g0v-hackmd-archive/notes/yJRanlT7TQ6xLIMaOYOhdw.md

 figma: https://www.figma.com/design/1tiXCGut4kNCEkDG9FTza7/LINE-Chat-UI-Template-(Community)?node-id=852-2034&t=jZag3uDtcForLjRO-4

 `singleUserHandler`
-- The function taht calls handlePostback/processOOO 等回傳 `Result` 的東西
+- The function that calls handlePostback/processOOO 等回傳 `Result` 的東西
 - stores latest webhook event's reply token in context
     - or collect a list of reply token and it's received time; remove old tokens whenever consuming the token
 - `send()` reads token from context instead of the webhook event that triggers this query